Pumpkin Sourdough Bread

 What is Sourdough Discard?

-For example, pumpkin bread is good, BUT sourdough pumpkin bread is amazing!
+For example… Pumpkin bread is good, BUT sourdough pumpkin bread is amazing!

-- ONE cup avocado oil (or your favorite oil)
+- Avocado oil (or your favorite oil)

-- 3.5 cups of unbleached all purpose flour
+- Unbleached all purpose flour

 Stir in Options